horda-dev/dart_examples/counter/server/README.md

 ### ValidationService
 **Location:** `lib/src/services/validation/`

-Service for validating counter-related data and business rules.
+A service for validating counter-related data and business rules.

 #### Service Commands
 - `ValidateCounterName` - Command to validate a counter name according to business rules